divriots/jampack/README.md

 ## Configuration

 No configuration yet.
-All defaults
+All defaults.

+## Why is it called `jampack`?

+TODO

 ## License